 A case could be made for academic writing to be more open to codemeshing, and to language difference more generally, than it currently is, given the linguistic diversity of student populations and the globalized construction of disciplinary knowledge.
-At the same time, two lines of arguments could be made in favour of upholding language boundaries.
+At the same time, two lines of arguments could be made in favor of upholding language boundaries.
 First, from an identity perspective, it can be important for language minorities to preserve the linguistic distinctiveness that helps them index and maintain their identities.
-The ambivalence toward the use of English words in Quebec and French Canada reflects the power imbalance of French and English, with English being pervasive, appealing and vet threatening for francophone minorities.
+The ambivalence toward the use of English words in Quebec and French Canada reflects the power imbalance of French and English, with English being pervasive, appealing, and yet threatening for Francophone minorities.
 This may explain the relative sensitivity of French speakers in Quebec toward obvious English borrowings, such as parking, shopping, week-end (spelled with a hyphen in standard French), which are widely used in France, even though other, often more covert types of English influence can be documented at the level of syntax and semantics as being more prevalent in Canadian than European French usage (Bouchard, 1999).
 Katia and the other research participants from Quebec expressed their attachment to their French mother tongue in strong affective terms, insisting on how it gave them a sense of identity and belonging and emphasizing the importance of not "drowning it with Anglicisms" for the sake of its "survival" given that Quebec was the "last francophone entrenchment" in North America (Gentil, 2005).
 These affective valuations fuel the desire to keep language boundaries where they are (or appear to be).
-While codemeshing may be seen as desirable in some contexts, for communicative expediency or as an act of resistance against monolingualist ideology, it can also exacerbate a sense of threat posed by an overpowering language on one's language of affiliation and allegiance.
+While codemeshing may be seen as desirable in some contexts, for communicative expediency or as an act of resistance against monolingualist ideology, it can also exacerbate a sense of threat posed by an overpowering language on one's language of affiliation and allegiance (on the less desirable implications of codemeshing for denigrated language varieties and minoritized language users such as speakers of Jamaican Creole in the Jamaican context or Native Americans in the U.S. context, see Milson-Whyte, 2014).